sybotai/skysthelimit/README.md

 - **Leaderboard:** View user rankings based on participation and debate performance.
 - **Feedback System:** Provide feedback on debates and other users.

+## Why Choose Virtual Debate?

+- **Engaging Learning Experience:** Virtual debates provide an interactive and engaging way for students to learn about various topics.
+- **Skill Development:** Enhance critical thinking, public speaking, and research skills through structured debates.
+- **Diverse Topics:** Access a wide range of debate topics, from education and politics to lifestyle and more.
+- **Flexible Participation:** Join debates from anywhere, at any time, making it convenient for students with busy schedules.
+- **Community Building:** Connect with like-minded individuals and build a community of debaters.

+Experience the power of virtual debates and elevate your learning journey with our platform.